-- Classroom organisation and management to suit the needs of the individual - In-class support by teacher/teacher assistant - Withdrawal for individual/small group work for children needing academic, social and emotional or Speech and language support . - Home/school learning tasks set - Behaviour modification programmes - Use of specialist equipment , including alternative recording methods
+- ♦ Classroom organisation and management to suit the needs of the individual - ♦ In-class support by teacher/teacher assistant - ♦ Withdrawal for individual/small group work for children needing academic, social and emotional or Speech and language support . - ♦ Home/school learning tasks set - Social and emotional support programmes - Use of specialist equipment, including alternative recording methods and sensory resources.